 The differences in INTER prediction are in the number of references used, Motion Vector (MV) resolution and associated sub-pel interpolation filters, supported motion partitioning and prediction modes.
 A thorough review of the various INTER prediction tools in each codec is well beyond the scope of this comparison, so we will just point out a few of the new features we are particularly fond of.

-Overlapped Block Motion Compensation (OBMC), which was first introduced in Annex F of H.263 and in MPEG4 part 2 – but not included in any profile, is supported in both AV1 and VVC.
+Overlapped Block Motion Compensation (OBMC), which was first introduced in Annex F of H.263 and in MPEG4 part 2 – but not included in any profile, is supported in AV1 and though considered for VVC, was not included in the final draft.
 This is an excellent tool for reducing those annoying discontinuities at prediction block borders when the block on either side uses a different MV.

 FIGURE 3A: OBMC ILLUSTRATION.
 On the top is regular Motion Compensation which creates a discontinuity due to two adjacent blocks using different parts of reference frame for prediction, on the bottom OBMC with overlap between prediction blocks